mitchwilde/jam-app/README.md

     `cmd+K V`

 **TO:DO**
-Check out cors package via `npm install cors` fro building backend that's accessible to multiple clients
+1. Check out cors package via `npm install cors` for building backend that's accessible to multiple clients
+2. Consider building local Redis DB and use `connect-redis` instead of `connect-mongo` (for optimizing storing session data specifically)